 Econ 101: Defining a Rational (and Conscious) Agent

-Economics is inherently a study of scarcity by determining the cause and effect relations between all sorts of things.
-If there weren’t scarcity, the need to quantify things and gather vast amounts of data wouldn’t arise.
-Lack of resources — and therefore the question of how to distribute them — provides an incentive to do research so as to find solutions for the scarcity and uneven distribution of resources.
-The cycle of cause and effects forms an intricate web where each decision and entity reverberates its effect across the entire web.
+Economics is inherently a study of scarcity by determining the cause-and-effect relations between all sorts of things.
+Without scarcity, the need to quantify things and gather vast amounts of data wouldn’t arise.
+Lack of resources — and therefore the question of how to distribute them — provides an incentive to do research to find solutions for the scarcity and uneven distribution of resources.
+The cycle of cause and effect forms an intricate web where each decision and entity reverberates its impact across the entire web.
 On an individual level, behavioral economics revolves around the center of our identity.
-All our decisions must be in coherence with our sense of identity, basically, the strongest force in human personality is the need to remain consistent with how we see ourselves.
+All our decisions must be in coherence with our sense of identity.
+The most potent force in human personality is the need to remain consistent with how we see ourselves.

 At an individual level, every person tries to preserve their identity, including in-group identities and other symbolic identities.
-We do as while trying to seek meaning from our lives.
-And to find our place in the world both individually and collectively as agents of life, it makes sense to be aware of the end game.
+We do as while trying to seek meaning in our lives.
+And to find our place in the world individually and collectively as agents of life, it makes sense to be aware of the end game.
 Only by evaluating our future goals can we truly model our present behavior in a way that fits our physiological and psychological needs.
-If I say that there is no use to save resources as it will all be for nothing since we’re all going to die eventually as both species and agents of life, how would it shift your consumption behavior?
+If I say there is no use in saving resources as it will all be for nothing since we’re all going to die eventually as both species and agents of life, how would it shift your consumption behavior?
 Would you consume more in the present and save less for the future?

 The heat death of the universe is the eventual conclusion of the second law of thermodynamics.
-Any work done in the universe will lead to an increase in the system’s overall entropy, which in turn will lead to more disorder.
-We are the byproducts of chaos, and our very simple act of breathing helps accelerate the ageing of this universe.
+Any work done in the universe will increase the system’s overall entropy, which in turn will lead to more disorder.
+We are the byproducts of chaos, and our very simple act of breathing helps accelerate the aging of this universe.
 Entropy is irreversible in that ash cannot be turned into wood, and wood cannot be turned into trees.
 Eventually, there will be no difference in temperature across systems to get any work done.
 Absolute stillness will dawn on the universe, and even black holes will die out as the universe reaches an equilibrium state.
 Some theories say since the universe is expanding, entropy will never increase enough to cause the heat death of the universe.
 But why are we concerned about the end of the universe?

 How much should we alter our consumption behavior?
 How do we reduce energy use?
 At what cost?
 And for what benefit?
 To what degree can we delay the inevitable?
-And how far in the future are we invested in as a species?
+And how far in the future are we invested as a species?
 How much should we care about colonizing other planets (think about costs vs. benefits)?
-The point here is simple: by factoring in the end game, economics can be used as a tool to evaluate our decision-making in the present — to become conscious rational agents.
+The point here is simple: by factoring in the end game, economics can be used to evaluate our decision-making in the present — to become conscious rational agents.

-Our awareness of our consumption behavior and of the factors that affect our thinking can help us counteract the determinant forces acting on our life (or at least give us an illusion of free will).
-A heightened state of awareness has been appended to enlightenment, a doorway that allows us to expand our consciousness to be totally aware of our actions and our environment in the present moment.
-By doing so we rid ourselves of our impulsive nature and act as better rational agents working towards an inclusive, peaceful and sustainable future.
+Our awareness of our consumption behavior and the factors that affect our thinking can help us counteract the determinant forces acting on our life (or at least give us an illusion of free will).
+A heightened state of awareness has been appended to enlightenment.
+This doorway allows us to expand our consciousness to be aware of our actions and our environment in the present moment.
+By doing so, we rid ourselves of our impulsive nature and act as better rational agents working towards an inclusive, peaceful and sustainable future.

-Similarly, with the other scales, a person who scores high on how conscious we are of being human would be more co-operative and empathetic.
-Such an agent would also have a consumption behavior that takes into consideration the survival and wellbeing of our species.
+Similarly, with the other scales, a person who scores high on how conscious we are of being human would be more cooperative and empathetic.
+Such an agent would also have a consumption behavior that considers the survival and well-being of our species.
 And consumption here includes everything from knowledge to food.
 For example, such a person would not have babies (but rather adopt) if the population is too high.
 Or have babies if the population is too low.

-Can we then use these same scales to assign countries a score by studying their consumption behavior in the present and how invested into the future they are?
+Can we then use these same scales to assign countries a score by studying their consumption behavior in the present and how invested in the future they are?
 What score would India or the US receive?
 What methods would one have to use to determine these scores?
-And after applying all such metrics to evaluate rationality and consciousness, are we closer to order or to chaos?
+And after applying all such metrics to evaluate rationality and consciousness, are we closer to order or chaos?
 The thermodynamic eventuality of the universe entails that all systems shall dissolve into chaos, and any deviation in thought requires a new model of rationality — one closer to selflessness.
 Or madness.